Man Utd hit Premier League era low with dismal Liverpool defeat

 Tuesday was yet another historically bad day for Manchester United as Liverpool doomed the Red Devils to several new lows.

-Liverpool smashed their visiting rivals 4-0, completing this season's Premier League double over their opponents by a combined 9-0 scoreline.
+Liverpool smashed their visiting rivals 4-0, completing this season's Premier League double over their opponents by a combined 9-0 scoreline - the most Man Utd have ever conceded to a single opponent over the course of a league campaign since inception of the current top flight in 1992.

 Editors' Picks